On ultrafilter extensions of first-order models and ultrafilter interpretations: Ultrafilter interpretations

-For a~generalized model~$\mathfrak U$ with the universe~$\scc X$, the set~$X$ of principal ultrafilters forms a~generalized submodel (and also ordinary submodels of $e(\mathfrak U)$ and~$E(\mathfrak U)$) iff the interpretation in~$\mathfrak U$ is pseudo-principal on functional symbols; this can be added as item~(iv) to Theorem~\ref{e-and-E하s-ultraextensions}.
+For an ultrafilter model~$\mathfrak U$ with the universe~$\scc X$, the set~$X$ of principal ultrafilters forms an ultrafilter submodel (and also ordinary submodels of $e(\mathfrak U)$ and~$E(\mathfrak U)$) iff the interpretation in~$\mathfrak U$ is pseudo-principal on functional symbols; this can be added as item~(iv) to Theorem~\ref{e-and-E-as-ultraextensions}.
 We shall call the submodel consisting of principal ultrafilters the {\it principal submodel\/}.
 Thus Theorem~\ref{FET-generalized} can be reformulated by replacing ``both having pseudo-principal interpretations'' with ``both having principal submodels''.

-In fact, we can omit here the assumption about the pseudo-principality in the generalized model~$\mathfrak V$ by applying the Second Extension Theorems (Theorems \ref{modelSET} and~\ref{modalSET}):
+In fact, we can omit here the assumption about the pseudo-principality in the ultrafilter model~$\mathfrak V$ by applying the Second Extension Theorems (Theorems \ref{modelSET} and~\ref{modalSET}):